Rishabhadept/aws-rekognition-video/README.md

 All 3 programs in the project can be run seperately.

-Below mentioned parameter needs to be changed before running the program as they are specific to users AWS configuration: bucket, video, queueUrl,
+Following parameter needs to be changed before running the program as they are specific to users AWS configuration: bucket, video, queueUrl,